Newton Corner station: History

-Railroad station
+Commuter rail

 The Boston and Worcester Railroad opened the segment from downtown Boston to West Newton on April 7, 1834, with a station called Newton Corner opening then or soon after in the Angier's Corner neighborhood.
 The station was located on the south side of the tracks west of Centre Street.
 A second track was added in 1839, and in 1843 the railroad began offering season fares for around $60, making it one of the first commuter rail systems.
 Newton Corner was among the most popular stations, with ridership of 26,000 in 1866.

 A village petition around 1870 resulted in the station being renamed as simply Newton.
 Third and fourth tracks through the station were built in 1884.
 Around this time, a new station building was built in the Richardsonian Romanesque style.
 The Boston & Worcester became part of the Boston and Albany Railroad in 1867, which itself was leased by the New York Central Railroad in 1900.

-Trolley station
+The Massachusetts Turnpike was extended from Route 128 in Weston to I-93 in downtown Boston.
+The highway occupied a significant portion of the right-of-way, dropping the Worcester Line from 4 to 2 tracks from Back Bay to Riverside.
+Newton and the local stops in Boston were closed and demolished; station buildings further west in Newton were removed, but service to those stops continued.

+Streetcars

-The first trolleys in Allston-Brighton had been a branch off the Cambridge Horse Railroad to Oak Square, and ran to Cambridge rather than downtown Boston.
-On June 13, 1896, trackage on Commonwealth Avenue (part of the future B branch) and Brighton Avenue opened as a direct electrified route to downtown; at the same time, the line was extended to just short of Newton Corner.
+The Cambridge Railroad extended its Central Square– horsecar line to Nonantum Square (Newton Corner) in 1863, though it was cut back to Oak Square in 1871.
+In 1881, the company extended its Harvard Square–Watertown line to Nonantum Square.
+That line began using electric streetcars on December 13, 1893.
+The Cambridge Railroad merged in 1887 into the West End Street Railway, which in turn was leased by the Boston Elevated Railway (BERy) in 1897.
+On June 13, 1896, the West End opened trackage on Commonwealth Avenue and Brighton Avenue, providing a electrified route between Oak Square and downtown more direct than the previous route through Cambridge.
+At the same time, the line was extended to just short of Newton Corner.

 The line begun running to Park Street in the new Tremont Street Subway on November 8, 1897.
-On May 21, 1898, the line was extended to Nonantum Square at Newton Corner, where it met lines running from Cambridge via Watertown.
-On December 9, 1912, the transfer point was changed from Nonantum Square to Watertown Yard.
+On May 21, 1898, the line was extended to Nonantum Square.
+On December 9, 1912, the transfer point between the Harvard and Oak Square lines was changed from Nonantum Square to Watertown Yard.
 This completed the Watertown Line from Park Street to Watertown Yard - its route for the next half-century.
 In the 1920s, a concrete boarding island was built in the square.
+The BERy was replaced by the Metropolitan Transit Authority (MTA) in 1947.